 Presentation of the Action Learning Project:

-During Module II, team members will present their project to the other agencies.
+At the end of the program, team members will present their proposed project to the other agencies.
 Agencies provide feedback to the team members.

 Catholic Charities USA will follow-up with each agency on the progress of their project.
 Agencies will present their completed project at the Catholic Charities USA Annual Gathering.